-In your response to this criterion, you should ensure you clearly:
+In your response to this criterion, you should ensure you clearly articulate:

-- articulate the research question and the proposed approach for addressing it, including (as appropriate) tools and techniques, participants (e.g. diversity of participants), interventions, controls, statistical approaches, and strategies for data collection and use, including: - demonstrate new linkage and/or use of data from multiple (at least two) existing research data infrastructure sources of different types (e.g. administrative and biobank data, registry and biobank data, wearables and use artificial intelligence); and/or - outline novel methodologies and approaches that leverage and enhance existing linked research data infrastructure of at least two different types

-- articulate how consumers will be involved in the proposed research, including their contributions throughout the life of the project - articulate arrangements for project governance and oversight to support its successful delivery - articulate appropriate milestones, performance indicators and timeframes.
+- a. the research question and the proposed approach for addressing it, including (as appropriate) tools and techniques, participants (e.g. diversity of participants), interventions, controls, statistical approaches, and strategies for data collection and use - b. how consumers will be involved in the proposed research, including their contributions throughout the life of the project - c. arrangements for project governance and oversight to support its successful delivery. - d. appropriate milestones, performance indicators and timeframes.